GoZOo/Eventus/README.md

 ## Updates

+### 2.7.1

+* Evo reset option are not display by default
+* Fix hide button to create team of there are no club
+* Fix an issue with a translation

 ### 2.7 - Seeker Update

 * Add seeker class and seeker screens that allows you to find teams by a club and a championship !